-There is big difference between a tender for a framework and a tender for a contract.
+There is big difference between tendering for a framework agreement and tendering for a contract.
 However we understand that as they can both be tendered in the same manner, it can lead to confusion amongst those new to tendering.
-In this blog we explain the differences to provide a greater understanding of the purpose of frameworks.
+In this blog we explain the differences to provide a greater understanding of the purpose of framework agreements.

 Framework agreements differ to contracts in a number of key areas:

 A framework is generally seen as an overarching agreement between buying and supplying parties which outlines the principles under which contracts can be placed.
 Whereas a contract is a commitment between a buyer and a supplier for the provision of, and payment for, goods and services (or works).

 - Therefore, the framework operates as a general ‘umbrella agreement’ that sets out the terms under which individual contracts can be made throughout the period of the framework.
 A framework does not guarantee any award of business or commit a buyer to making any purchases.
 It is the contracts placed under the framework that commit buyers and suppliers to one another.

 Often frameworks are structured in lots, for the supply of certain goods and services (or works).
 Frameworks for PPE and Facilities Management (FM) are key examples.
 FM frameworks can be lotted into individual areas, such as security, cleaning, catering for example.
 Similarly provision of PPE can be separated into lots, such as clothing, footwear, gloves for example.
 Separating frameworks into lots allows a framework to be let for a general requirement, whilst enabling specialist companies to bid for each specialist lot.
 Some frameworks will also assign a lot to a managed service, which encompasses the provision of all of the lots under the framework.